DeanLemans/deanlemans.github.io/_posts/2024-10-08-site-reasoning.md

 - build in comment system
 #### cons

-- difficulty building on windows, have to use linux(sandbox)
+- difficulty building on locally on windows, (works fine on linux)

 ### I choose/will use jekyll chirpy theme because it has inbuild GitHub pages support.
 And has detailed instuctions how to use their template.